ansusabu/Meal-Planning-and-Grocery-Optimization-App/README.md

 ## Features

-- **User Authentication:**
-  - Users can create accounts, log in, and securely store their preferences.

 - **Meal Planning:**
   - Generate personalized meal plans based on dietary preferences, restrictions, and the number of people.